vangpeter06/Parks.Solution/README.md

 * _Navigate to the directory in terminal $ cd Parks.Solution_
 * _Open project in the command $ code ._
 * _Navigate to the sub-directory of the project $ cd Parks_
-* _Add appsettings.json file to the SweetSavory directory in terminal $ touch appsettings.json_
+* _Add appsettings.json file to the Parks directory in terminal $ touch appsettings.json_
 * _Insert the following codes
   {
   "Logging": {